Chao-Xi/jxperfbook/docs/2025/1interview2025.md

 ### 2 How have you injected the secrets in ConfigMaps

 * Secrets should not be injected in ConfigMaps as ConfigMaps are not designed for  sensitive data.
-* Instead, Kubernetes Secrets should be used. **Secrets can be injected into pods via environment variables or mounted as file**s.
+* Instead, Kubernetes Secrets should be used. **Secrets can be injected into pods via environment variables or mounted as files**.

 ### 3 How do you find which pod is taking more system resources across nodes using kubectl?